drey-rotation/GetMyChange/README.md

   - An AWS Account
   - AWS SAM installed locally

-# The Lambda Application

-When executed it should accept two arguments:

-  1) “Total cost” (In USD)
-  2) “Amount provided” (also in USD).
+# To Run:

+There is a front end "UI" in this repo that uses axios to call the REST API: ./FrontEnd.
+To run the demo application:

+  - cd FrontEnd
+  - npm i
+  - node MakeChange TotalCost=1.29 AmountProvided=5.00

 # Conclusion

 If you want more details about how you can create your these pipelines in your own environment let me know.
+Or happy to answer any questions.